andygb13/Emotions_Classifier/README.md

 <img src="https://github.com/andygb13/Emotions_Classifier/blob/main/Samples/Picture2.png"  width="500" height="500">

-A live implementation script live_emotions.py is included for showcasing the object detection and emotion classifier live using a local webcam (or desired source).
+A live implementation script live_emotions.py is included for showcasing the object detection and emotions classifier live using a local webcam (or desired source).
 See below for details on how to use live implementation.

 ## File Structure